BuomYian/BuomYian/README.md

 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects, contributions, and code-related adventures.
 I'm a passionate Computer Science graduate with a focus on software engineering and networking.
 My aim is to continually learn, innovate, and collaborate on exciting projects that make a difference.

 # 💫 About Me:
-🎓 Graduated with a Bachelor's degree in Computer Science from Bahir Dar University.<br>💼 Currently working as an intern (Frontend Developer) at payWifiGo.<br>💻 Enthusiastic about full-stack software engineering, web development, and network management.<br>🚀 Completed a one-year online bootcamp in Full-Stack Software Engineering with ALX-SE Programme, cohort 9.<br>🌐 Constantly exploring the world of web technologies, with expertise in JavaScript, Python, and C++.<br>⚙️ Proficient in building web applications using the MERN (MongoDB, Express.js, React.js, Node.js) stack.<br>🌱 Eager to contribute to open-source projects and collaborate with like-minded developers.
+🎓 Graduated with a Bachelor's degree in Computer Science from Bahir Dar University.<br>💼 Currently working as an intern (Frontend Developer) at Imali.click.<br>💻 Enthusiastic about full-stack software engineering, web development, and network management.<br>🚀 Completed a one-year online bootcamp in Full-Stack Software Engineering with ALX-SE Programme, cohort 9.<br>🌐 Constantly exploring the world of web technologies, with expertise in JavaScript, Python, and C++.<br>⚙️ Proficient in building web applications using the MERN (MongoDB, Express.js, React.js, Node.js) stack.<br>🌱 Eager to contribute to open-source projects and collaborate with like-minded developers.

 ## 🌐 Socials: